dreddsa5dies/goHackTools/README.md

 This project is licensed under MIT license.
 Please read the LICENSE file.

 ## Contribute
-Welcomes any kind of contribution, please follow the next steps:
+Welcomes any kind of contribution.
+Please read the CODE_OF_CONDUCT file.

-- Fork the project on github.com.
-- Create a new branch.
-- Commit changes to the new branch.
-- Send a pull request.